What Do You Really Want? Why Success Comes to Those Who Have Clarity

 Not the kind of blurred vision that requires a prescription for corrective lenses, rather the blurred vision of who you are and what you want to achieve.

 If this is something you’re struggling with, don’t worry.
 You’re not alone.
-This issue is in fact one of the main reasons this series of blogs has come into existence: to help you get clarity of who and what you want to be and achieve the success you want.
+This issue is in fact one of the main reasons this series of blogs and podcasts have come into existence: to help you get clarity of who and what you want to be and achieve the success you want.

 You know you have blurred vision when you say or think things like: